Enjoy 10% Off Your First Purchase

 Browse our collections:

-The Moss Shop specializes in handcrafted preserved moss artwork for homes and businesses.
+The Moss Shop specializes in handcrafted preserved moss artwork for homes, offices, hospitality spaces, wellness studios, restaurants, retail stores, and commercial interiors.